whitneyburton/portfolios/students/1703-back/natalia-colome/20170421-natalia-colome-m1.markdown

 #### Session 2: Getting Better at Difficult Things

 I have limited cognitive resources and I need to manage them well in order to learn more efficiently.
 There are three stages of learning: can't do -- do with effort -- mastered.
 To better manage my learning process I should focus my learning on a few, more specific skills; break thing into pieces, get high-quality high-quantity examples, find mentors or pairings to guide me and immerse myself in the environment.
 So it's basically focus on small things at a time and surround myself in the field to be constantly in contact with what I want to learn.

-Also, a big part of managing my learning is managing my emotions, and learning to handle frustration and stress.
-I have limited cognitive resources and I need to manage them well, not on feeling bad about myself or

 #### Session 3: Dealing with Difference: Introvert vs. Extrovert